H\"older Continuity of Cumulative Distribution Functions for Noncommutative Polynomials under Finite Free Fisher Information: Convergence in distribution and the Kolmogorov distance

 \end{theorem}

 The proof will be given in Subsection \ref{subsec:Hoelder_criterion_proof}.
-If one replaces \ref{it:cond-3} by the much stronger condition that all $\mu_n$ have support contained in a fixed compact interval, one can establish with similar but significantly simplified arguments a better rate for the Kolmogorov distance; see Remark \ref{rem:Hoelder_criterion_compact}.
-We present the precise statement in the next theorem, but the details of its straightforward proof are left to the reader.
+If one replaces \ref{it:cond-3} by the much stronger condition that all $\mu_n$ have support contained in a fixed compact interval, one can establish with similar but significantly simplified arguments a better rate for the Kolmogorov distance.
+We present the precise statement in the next theorem; a brief sketch of its largely straightforward proof is given at the end of Subsection \ref{subsec:Hoelder_criterion_proof}.